FaithKwamboka/Kwamboka-Gallery/README.md

 * View different photos that interest me.
 * Click on a single photo to expand it and also view the details of the photo.
 * The photo details must appear on a modal within the same route as the main page.
-* Search for different categories of photos. (ie. Travel, Food)
+* Search for different categories of photos. (ie. Culture, Food, Nature)
 * Copy a link to the photo to share with my friends.
 * View photos based on the location they were taken.